Karamya/joker/README.md

 ![Alt text](scraper/joke_sources.png "Title")

 The codes are available in the folder scraper.
-Please feel free to modify your
+For scraping from Reddit (www.reddit.com/r/jokes), I used the PRAW (The Python Reddit API Wrapper)  library.
+In agreement, with the terms and conditions and not to stuff with too many requests to the Reddit website, I wait 2 seconds for every joke request.
+For all other websites shown in the image above, I used the powerful scrapy library.
+For more details, go through the readme file in the "scraper" folder.